Embrace Change: Harnessing Vulnerability for Personal Growth

 If you find yourself stagnant, unwell, or unfulfilled in any way, ask yourself:

-Are my current choices making me, making my life bitter or better?
+Are my current choices making my life bitter or better?

 Remember, the answers that come are likely simple, never easy.

-The reality that I came to own was that staying in the role that I’m in and the path that I am on promises me nothing.
+The reality that I came to own was that staying in the role that I was in and the path that I chose to be on promised me nothing.

 The choice, then, was whether I was willing to take the risk of putting myself and my words, thoughts, and perspectives into the universe.